18F/identity-analytics-etl/docs/source/02-Analytics-Query/articles/How-To-Run-Query-on-IDP-DB.rst

-.. _how-to-run-query-on-idp-db-in-ruby-console:
+.. _how-to-run-query-on-idp-db:

-How To Run a Custom Query on IDP DB in Ruby Console
+How To Run a Custom Query on IDP DB
 ==============================================================================

+**IDB DB** is the production database serving login.gov website.
+It has less information than Redshift, but more accurate.

 .. contents::
     :local: